omidshenavar/ganjine-plasmoid/README.md

 ## License

 This project is licensed under the GPL-3.0+ License.
-See the LICENSE file for details.

 ## Acknowledgments